As we leave behind the Burr Lane Brentnalls , Adeline takes us on to meet some other residents of Burr Lane.

 Rawdin left court having lost the case but gaining a hefty bill for costs.

-Nearly 15 years later — December 1898 — and Jane Elizabeth was in another Court … the Divorce Division of the High Court of Justice.
-By now she had accumulated the finance, sufficient to sue her husband for divorce on the grounds of desertion, cruelty and adultery.
+Nearly 15 years later — on December 12th, 1898 — and Jane Elizabeth was in another Court … the Divorce Division of the High Court of Justice.
+By now she had accumulated the finance sufficient to sue her husband for divorce on the grounds of desertion, cruelty and adultery.
 Her story was recounted once more but this time with a significant addendum.
-It was shown that earlier this year William Richard had set up house at 28 Graham Street in Ilkeston with a woman, not his wife, and two children.
-She was Annie Attwood and the parents of the children were Annie and William Richard.
+It was shown that earlier this year Richard William had set up house at 28 Graham Street in Ilkeston with a woman, not his wife, and two children.
+She was Annie Attwood and the parents of the children were Annie and Richard William.
 The latter chose not to defend the suit and Jane Elizabeth was thus granted a decree nisi.

 Also in 1900 Jane Elizabeth Blake (nee Brown) married Rowland Smith Fearn at Basford Register Office and they too lived in Ilkeston.

-Son ‘Chillas’, lacemaker, was the youngest son Achilles Rawdin, and was married to Maria Smith, youngest child of shoemaker James and Elizabeth (nee Rice) of Chapel Street in June 1859.
+Son ‘Chillas’, (born January 3rd, 1830) was also a lacemaker; he was the youngest son Achilles Rawdin, and was married to Maria Smith, youngest child of shoemaker James and Elizabeth (nee Rice) of Chapel Street on June 13th, 1859.
 James had met a violent end to his life in 1841.
 (See the Queen’s Head).

 Chillas and his family also very rarely strayed far from Burr Lane.
 He did spend a short time about 1861 at Bolsover, serving as a police constable but very soon returned to live in the Chapel Street area.